 Save Money On Windows: Way #5

 Choose a sliding door over a hinged door.
 A hinged door is much more expensive to produce than a sliding door so cutting a hinged door out of a project can save a pretty sizable amount of money.
 Today’s sliding doors are vastly better than the previous generation’s and are built to perform efficiently while being stylish at the same time.
-They are available in every fit and finish imaginable including clad-wood, premium vinyl, and aluminum.
+They are available in every fit and finish imaginable including clad wood, premium vinyl, and aluminum.

 Save Money On Windows: Way #6

 Buy more windows.
 It’s simply a matter of volume.
-Windows, like so many other goods are cheaper by the dozen.
+Windows, like so many other goods, are cheaper by the dozen.
 If you’re thinking that you’ll replace your windows in several stages to soften the financial load, you may want to think again.
 As I said, not only are the windows themselves less expensive but the longer you wait the more likely you are to see a price increase over time.
-Most manufacturers have annual price increase but sometimes we will see additional price increases due to material prices.
+Most manufacturers have annual price increases but sometimes we will see additional price increases due to material prices.

 Save Money On Windows: Way #7